stud0709/oms_companion/README.md

 For more information on decripting see OneMoreSecret [documentation](https://github.com/stud0709/OneMoreSecret/blob/master/decrypted_message.md).

 ## Encrypting Files
-If you copy a single file into a clipboard and double-click the system tray icon of *omsCompanion*, the file will be decrypted with the public key of your choice, and the resulting file of type `.oms00` will be set to the clipboard.
+Copy files you want to encrypt to the clipboard and double-click the system tray icon of *omsCompanion*.
+The files will be encrypted with the public key of your choice.
+The resulting file(s) of type `.oms00` will be either set to the clipboard (if you encrypt a single file) or written to the folder of your choice.

 You may also like to use the [file encryption](https://github.com/stud0709/OneMoreSecret/blob/master/encrypt_file.md) functionality of *OneMoreSecret* to encrypt files on your smartphone.

-We are working hard to add more file encryption features to *omsCompanion*, so [stay tuned](https://github.com/stud0709/oms_companion/issues/1).

 ## Decrypting Files
 In a similar way, *omsCompanion* will decrypt files (in the current version, only one file at a time).